rtCamp/wpveda-book/content/qa/check-list-while-testing-theme.md

   4. Site Favicon
   5. Social links should open in new tab
   6. Use site logo on wp backend login page instead of wordpress logo
+  7. Make sure to check Theme's screenshot.png on themes.php page, this should be present for the theme which we are testing
 * ### **Comments**

   1. If comments have disabled then should display appropriate message in front end.